 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Childhood Rhabdomyosarcoma.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.
 Think of that menu as a roadmap to this full guide.

-Soft tissue sarcoma is a cancer that develops in the tissues that support and connect the body.
+Soft tissue sarcoma (STS) is a cancer that develops in the tissues that support and connect the body.
 It can occur in fat, muscle, nerves, tendons, joints, blood vessels, or lymph vessels.
-Cancer begins when normal cells change and grow uncontrollably, forming a mass called a tumor.
+Tumors begin when healthy cells change and grow out of control, forming a mass called a tumor.
 A tumor can be cancerous or benign.
-A cancerous tumor is malignant, meaning it can spread to other parts of the body.
-A benign tumor means the tumor will not spread.
-In general, sarcoma is uncommon, accounting for about 1% of all cancers.
+A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
+A benign tumor means the tumor can grow but will not spread.
+In general, sarcomas are uncommon cancerous tumors, accounting for about 1% of all cancers.

-Rhabdomyosarcoma is a type of soft tissue sarcoma (STS) that begins in mesenchymal cells, which are immature cells that normally become muscle.
-This disease develops in a type of muscle called striated muscle.
+Rhabdomyosarcoma is a type of STS that begins in mesenchymal cells, which areimmature cells that normally become muscle.
+It develops in a type of muscle called striated muscle.
 Striated muscles are the skeletal voluntary muscles, which are the muscles of the arms, legs, and rest of the body that people can control.
 Rhabdomyosarcoma is most frequently found in children and young adults.

 Rhabdomyosarcoma can occur anywhere in the body:

-- Head and neck: about 39% of all rhabdomyosarcoma cases.
-This includes parameningeal sites, near the membranes covering the brain, 24%; eye socket, 8%; and other head and neck locations, 7%.
+Head and neck: about 40% of all rhabdomyosarcoma cases in children.
+This includes parameningeal sites (near the membranes covering the brain), 25%; eye socket, 8%; and other head and neck locations, 7%.

 Types of rhabdomyosarcoma